michaelmusty/.dotfiles/IDEAS.md

 * Ideally, the .awk and/or .sed scripts in the bin and games dirs should be syntax-checked or linted.
 I could at least add some patient application of appropriate `gawk --lint` calls for each of the .awk scripts.
+* Alternate buffer type switching would probably work rather well as a simple plugin.